 Max Breckenridge was born in the UK, but has lived virtually his entire life in Sydney, Australia.
 At age 12, his passion for birds was fostered when his parents took him and his brother out of school for 10 weeks to travel across Australia.
 After completing high school in Sydney, Max drove solo from Darwin to Broome, birding all the way, and spent the next month volunteering at the world-renowned Broome Bird Observatory.
 Max completed a Bachelor of Biodiversity & Conservation at Macquarie University in 2018.
 He has birded across every state and almost every corner of the Australian landmass.
 He has an excellent eye, and especially ear, for Australian birds.
-Some of his birding exploits in Australia include two separate trips to the remote rainforests of Iron Range National Park on Queensland's Cape York (including a fly-in-fly-out trip during the middle of the wet season, when he spent two weeks under a tarp in order to see some of the key migrants from Papua New Guinea).
-Max is at home birding in the Old World and has spent the last decade covering as much of it as possible.
+Some of his birding exploits in Australia include two separate trips to the remote rainforests of Iron Range National Park on birding in the Old World and has spent the last decade covering as much of it as possible.
 He is incredibly passionate about wildlife conservation.
 In addition to guiding, he has spent much of his spare time working for BirdLife Australia, monitoring and researching the critically endangered Regent Honeyeater, including working on several captive-releases of zoo-bred individuals.
-Max receives immense pleasure from birding and showing birds to others and takes pride in writing detailed trip reports.
+Max receives immense pleasure from birding and showing birds to others.
 He is currently living on Lake Macquarie, north of Sydney, with his partner, Fernanda.